ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 |                       | 0.97     | 67.55        |
 |                       | 0.99     | 37.78        |

+> The varying accuracy across different configurations shows the critical role of each hyperparameter in the model's performance.
+{: .prompt-info }

 The following is a breakdown of the results for each of the hyperparameters:
 - **Input Units**: The model configured with 8,000 input units demonstrated superior performance compared to others.
 While input units in the range of 3,000 to 9,000 showed roughly similar accuracy levels, 8,000 units slightly outperformed the rest.
 This finding suggests a diminishing return on accuracy improvements beyond a certain threshold of input units, highlighting a balance between essential and redundant data within the inputs.
 - **Optimization Function**: Stochastic Gradient Descent (SGD) outperformed other optimization functions, closely followed by AdaMax.
 Conversely, Adam and RMSProp showed significantly poorer performance.
 This outcome supports the efficiency of SGD, aligning with findings by D. Marcu and C. Grava that it is a superior optimization method, providing faster convergence to optimal solutions.